aretro-sane/archinstall/README.md

 # Chroot into arch
 arch-chroot /mnt

-# Search for your timezone
+# Search for your timezone, grep for your city, which in my case is Kolkata
-timedatectl list-timezones | grep <your city, in my case Kolkata>
+timedatectl list-timezones | grep Kolkata

 # Set timezone
 ln -sf /usr/share/zoneinfo/<output from last command> /etc/localtime

 # Edit /etc/locale.gen
 vi /etc/locale.gen
 # Now uncomment as many locales as you need to.
-I uncommented only en_US.UTF-8
+I uncommented only en_US.UTF-8.
+Type :wq to exit.

+# Generate the locale(s)
+locale-gen

 ```